MicrosoftDocs/winrt-api/windows.ui.xaml.controls/flyout.md

 ### Accessibility

 If you use a Flyout with no focusable content-for example, with only text, as shown here-you should take some additional steps to ensure that your content is accessible.
-Specifically, you need to ensure that Windows Narrator or other screen readers can read the flyout’s content.
+Specifically, you need to ensure that Windows Narrator or other screen readers can read the flyout's content.

 <img src="images/flyout-text.png" alt="Flyout control with text content" />

 By default, there are properties set on the [FlyoutPresenter](flyoutpresenter.md) that prevent it from receiving focus.
 This is the desired behavior when content inside the Flyout can receive focus.
-However, if the content inside the Flyout can’t receive focus, you should update to the [FlyoutPresenterStyle](flyout_flyoutpresenterstyle.md) to let the [FlyoutPresenter](flyoutpresenter.md) receive focus instead.
+However, if the content inside the Flyout can't receive focus, you should update to the [FlyoutPresenterStyle](flyout_flyoutpresenterstyle.md) to let the [FlyoutPresenter](flyoutpresenter.md) receive focus instead.
 To do this, set [IsTabStop](control_istabstop.md) to **true** and [TabNavigation](control_tabnavigation.md) to **Cycle** on the flyout presenter style.

 This example shows how to let the [FlyoutPresenter](flyoutpresenter.md) receive focus so that the content is accessible.